thaumant/lucid-suggest/javascript/README.md

 # LucidSuggest

-Embeddable search and autocomplete that works out of the box.
-Fast, simple, runs in browsers and NodeJS.
-Built with Rust and WebAssembly.
+Embeddable autocomplete engine that works out of the box.
+Fast, easy to use, runs in browsers and NodeJS.
+Built with Rust, WebAssembly, and TypeScript.

-Note: this package is pre-1.0, it hasn't been battle-tested in production, and API may change.
+Note: this package is pre-1.0, it hasn't been battle-tested in production, API may change.

 ## Table of contents